 - Morning Family Service (a.k.a. chores)

-We don’t require a ton of chores around here, but emptying the dishwasher every morning is a MUST when you have 6-7 people home all day, every day.
+We don’t require a ton of chores around here, but emptying the dishwasher every morning and dealing with dishes at the end of the day are a MUST when you have 6-7 people home all day, every day.

 Even if you haven’t required this in the past, now’s a good time to implement at least a few simple responsibilities – ours revolve around dishes and emptying the trash/recycling.